mgoericke/microservice-spring-cloud/README.md

 ### Properties

 The client is configured to receive properties from the ConfigServer.
-The configuration is stored in bootstrap.properties
+The configuration how to connect to the ConfigServer is stored in bootstrap.properties

 ```
 spring.profiles.active=test